We get commissions for purchases made from our affiliates through links in this article. Learn More.

 As a general rule, we recommend going for 14K gold instead of 10K gold if you’re shopping for an engagement ring or other fine jewelry.
 The difference in price is small and the higher purity level will make the ring look significantly more beautiful.

-Consider a 14K yellow gold setting like this pavé engagement ring, a white gold halo setting like this or a solitaire rose gold setting like this.
+Consider a 14K yellow gold setting like this pavé engagement ring from James Allen, a white gold halo setting like this from James Allen or a solitaire rose gold setting like this from James Allen.
 These settings are durable and well priced, all while providing better aesthetics than those in lower purity 10K gold.

 This email will go to our contact at Abe Mor who has helped thousands of our readers sell their gold and diamond jewelry.
 They consistently offer the highest prices for our readers' jewelry.
 Please include the weights and details of the jewelry.
 Images are helpful as well.